jncraton/BWMetaAI/README.md

 ![Muta Harass](docs/muta_harass.png)

-This provides a much stronger learning experience for new players.
+This provides a much stronger learning experience for new players compared to the Blizzard AI.
 Players are encouraged to scout, learn what the AI is doing, and adapt instead of turtle up.
 The AI tends to avoid all-in strategies in favor of economic builds, but it also includes a number of rushes to make scouting and early defense important.

 ![Large bio attack](docs/marines_sunkens.png)